-Teacher's Na me: Student's Name: Date: Grade: Points Given: A. Time Relat ted Offenses A.1 3 points - Each tardy.
+Teacher's Na me: Student's Name: Date: Grade: Points Given: A. Time Rela ted Offenses A.1 3 points - Each tardy.
 A.2 3 points - For being in an unassigned area with no pass.
 A.3 Failure to sign out - 2 hours.
 A.4 Truancy 1st offense - double time missed in ISS Detention - minimum time served - 4 hours.
 A.5 Truancy 2nd offense - double time missed in ISS Detention - minimum time served - 4 hours.
 A.6 Truancy 3rd offense - two (2) days In-School-Suspension A.7 Truancy 4th offense - two (2) days in and/or out-of-school suspension.
 A.8 Additional offenses may result in additional days of out-of-school suspension.
-B. Physical Be ehavior Offenses Fighting B.1 3 points - Inappropriate and/or disruptive behavior.
+B. Physical B ehavior Offenses Fighting B.1 3 points - Inappropriate and/or disruptive behavior.
 B.2 5 points - Push/shove/trip/kick.
 B.3 10-60 points - Repeated and/or chronic behavioral issues.
 B.4 Punches thrown - (automatic 1-3 days out of school).
 B.5 Personal injury - (automatic 1-3 days out of school).
-C. Property R telated Offenses C.1 3 points - cell phone use.
+C. Property F Related Offenses C.1 3 points - cell phone use.
 C.2 10-60 points - Theft of property, restitution is required.
 Probable referral to police.
 C.3 10-60 points - Vandalism, restitution is required.
 Probable referral to police.
-D. Communic ration Related Offenses D.1 3 points - Disrespect.
-D.2 5 points - Inappropriate clothing.
-D.3 3-10 points - Profanity (Be specific on back).
-D.4 10-60 points - Insubordinationresistance to authority.
+D. Communi cation Related Offenses D.1 3 points - Disrespect.
+D.2 D.3 D.4 10-60 points - Insubordinationresistance to authority.
 D.5 10-60 points - Profanity directed at another person.
 D.6 10-50 points - Harassment of another person.
-E. Integrity Re elated Offenses E.1 5-60 points - Lying, cheating (Be specific on back).
+E. Integrity R lelated Offenses E.1 5-60 points - Lying, cheating (Be specific on back).
 E.2 3 points - using an internet site without permission (i.e. Facebook, Twitter, You Tube).
 E.3 10-60 points - Inappropriate use of electronic networks and resources.
-F. Controlled Substance Related Offenses F.1 Use, distribution, or possession of drugs or alcohol on school grounds (automatic out-of-school).
+F Controlled Substance Related Offenses F.1 Use, distribution, or possession of drugs or alcohol on school grounds (automatic out-of-school).
 F.2 Use of tobacco in school or school property (automatic out-of-school).
-To otal Points
+T otal Points • t referred to the office for a disciplinary reason in which ISS points are recorded, will not be permitted to after school activities the day of the infraction.

-- Any student referred to the office for a disciplinary reason in which ISS points are recorded, will not be permitted to attend any after school activities the day of the infraction. - Any student not completing ISS Detention Hours by established deadline will lose open campus privileges until hours are completed.
+Any student not completing ISS Detention Hours by established deadline will lose open campus privileges until hours are completed.